MALIGNANT MELANOMA

 TOE/DIGIT MELANOMA

-Melanoma development in the toe or toenail bed seems to be a particular problem for black dogs.
+Melanoma development in the toe or toenail bed seems to be a particular problem for black dogs, though a dog of any color has potential to develop it.
 The tumor is particularly destructive to the bone and quite painful, starting usually as a swelling that seems associated with an infected toenail.
 The toe infection may improve with treatment but the swelling does not resolve and ultimately gets worse.
 If the tumor has not spread beyond the toe, amputation should theoretically be curative but reality is that median survival time after toe amputation in cases where further tumor is not detectable is approximately one year.
 It is believed that 30-40% of these tumors have already spread at the time of diagnosis so if a longer survival is the goal, further treatment should be explored.

 Because this is such an aggressive tumor, staging is important after melanoma is confirmed.
 This means chest radiographs, lymph node sampling, and ultrasound of the abdominal organs to identify distant spread.
 As before, local disease, distant disease and microscopic disease must be addressed.